aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 drop icmp $HOME_NET any -> any any (msg:"Default Egress ICMP Drop"; flow:to_server; sid:999996;)
 drop ip $HOME_NET any -> any any (msg:"Default Egress All Other IP Drop"; ip_proto:!TCP; ip_proto:!UDP; ip_proto:!ICMP; flow:to_server; sid:999997;)

 # Ingress Default Block Rules in case ingress traffic lands on this firewall
 # You may want to silence these rules by putting "noalert" on them to save on logging costs
+# Uncomment the following rule if the firewall will be used for the ingress use case and you want to perform L7 filtering
+# pass tcp any any -> $HOME_NET any (msg:"Allow three-way handshake to be setup by any"; flow:not_established, to_server; sid:999980;)
 drop tls any any -> $HOME_NET any (msg:"Default Ingress HTTPS Drop"; ssl_state:client_hello; ja4.hash; content:"_"; flowbits:set,blocked; flow:to_server; sid:999999;)
 alert tls any any -> $HOME_NET any (msg:"X25519Kyber768"; flowbits:isnotset,blocked; flowbits:set,X25519Kyber768; noalert; flow:to_server; sid:9999910;)
 drop http any any -> $HOME_NET any (msg:"Default Ingress HTTP Drop"; flowbits:set,blocked; flow:to_server; sid:9999911;)